Problem

 3. Client-Side Memory Management

 docmd manages the search index lifecycle carefully in the browser.
-It uses an on-demand loading strategy, meaning the search engine is only initialised when the user first interacts with it.
-This keeps the initial page load footprint small and ensures that system resources are only used when needed.
+It uses an on-demand loading strategy.
+The search engine is only initialised when the user first interacts with it.
+This keeps the initial page load footprint small and conserves system resources.

 Trade-offs

-Aggressively pruning content from the search index (e.g., excluding large code blocks) can sometimes result in missing niche results.
-You must balance the need for a lightweight, fast index with the requirement for thorough search coverage.
-We recommend prioritizing headers and conceptual descriptions, as these are the most common search targets for developers.
+Aggressively pruning content from the search index (e.g., excluding large code blocks) can cause missing niche results.
+You must balance the need for a lightweight index with thorough search coverage.
+We recommend prioritising headers and conceptual descriptions, as these are the most common search targets.